Blog

 Silo AI

-Silo AI is one of Europe’s largest private AI labs – a trusted AI partner that brings competitive advantage to product R&D. SIlo AI builds AI-driven solutions and products to enable smart devices, autonomous vehicles, industry 4.0, and smart cities.
-The company provides its customers a unique access to world-class AI expertise, as well as the Silo OS infrastructure to speed up AI development and deployment.
+Silo AI is Europe’s largest private AI lab on a mission to ensure Europe has a flagship AI company.
+We’re a trusted AI partner that brings competitive advantage to product R&D. We build AI-driven solutions and products to enable smart devices, autonomous vehicles, industry 4.0, and smart cities.
+Silo AI provides its customers unique access to world-class AI models and expertise, as well as the SiloGen model-as-a-service platform.
+As part of SiloGen, Silo AI is currently building market leading open source LLMst to ensure European digital sovereignty and democratize access to LLMs.

 Want to discuss how Silo AI could help your organization?